How to increase phone storage

 With iOS, open Books, select the title you want to remove, tap on the three-dot menu icon underneath it and tap Remove > Remove Download.
 To re-download, open Books, search for the title or find it in the 'Reading Now' section, tap the three-dot menu icon underneath it and then Download.

 Kindle app user?
-Any books, magazines, newspapers and audiobooks you've stored on your phone via the app will be using up storage space.
+Any books, magazines, newspapers or audiobooks you've stored on your phone via the app will be using up space.
 Remove items by pressing and holding them while in the content library, then selecting 'Remove' (Android) or 'Remove from Device' (iPhone).

 Android only: Empty your Files app